ines-om/pbezzmodoro/README.md

 ## ❓ How to Use
+Set Study & Break Durations and Number of Rounds.
 Select Your Character from the animated carousel.
-Set Study & Break Durations.
 Click Start to begin the Pomodoro session.
-The character will animate during your study and break phases.
+The character animation will play during your study and break phases.
-Use Pause, Reset, or Manual Start to control the timer.
+Use Pause, Reset, and Manual Start to control the timer.

 ## 🛠️ Customization
 Modify the character frames in /assets/ to add new animations.

 Adjust the window settings in main.js for transparency, resizing, or always-on-top behaviour.

 ## 👨‍💻 Author